 Future yields are calculated based on a TASS model.
 Inputs of stocking, species group, effective age, harvest age, and site index are used to calculate a theoretical yield.
 The target (TMV) is set at 95 % (conifer) or 90% (deciduous) of the theoretical maximum predicted merchantable volume (MPMV) and the actual predicted merchantable volume (PMV) is calculated using field data.
+This predicts the theoretical timber volume yield expected given the actual silviculture activities implanted on a given cutblock.

 The conifer strategy is currently implemented, while the deciduous strategy will be implemented on similar principles to the conifer strategy.
-The deciduous strategy still requires the development of a deciduous compiler, and will utilize MFR deciduous yield curves, and the MFR's "Draft stocking guidelines for hardwoods in the BWBS" for 15 year old stands.
-In the interim deciduous reforestation will be assessed based on the revised applicable performance standards outlined in Appendix 6, and summarized in Section 8.1.3.3.
+The deciduous compiler has been developed and is utilizing government TASS (TASS) outputs derived from deciduous yield curves.
 The Participants are planning on evaluating the applicability of extending this survey methodology to mixedwoods during the term of this SFMP.
 The development of a landscape level mixedwood survey methodology will be based on the research document " A Silviculture Survey Methodology for Boreal Mixedwoods" developed by Craig Farnden, which is included in Appendix 18.